 For men, the monochromatic uniformity of wearing a dinner jacket and a crisp white shirt is synonymous with sophistication.
 There’s a reason why James Bond, infinitely suave and style-savvy, always appears at least once in a tuxedo during a movie.

 But while it’s hard to get the black tie look completely wrong, there’s still space for a sartorial faux pas, whether you’re a black tie novice or not.

 So do you really understand the difference between a tuxedo and a suit?
 When should one wear a cummerbund?
-Are colourful bow ties a black tie blunder?
+Are colorful bow ties a black tie blunder?
 And what’s the deal with smoking jackets?